Skip to content

 • Diff.
 The dual-write coordinator can find the right shared row when later UPDATEs fire (e.g. when a run finishes and we update its terminal status).

-Shared mode introduces three new failure modes, and each guard maps to one:
+Shared mode introduces three new failure modes, plus one local-machine failure mode for config saves.
+Each guard maps to one:

 Failure Guard